-'You're kind of raised to hate tourists': Maui fires bring island tensions to a head
+'You're kind of raised to hate tourists': Maui fires fan tensions on Hawaiian island

 After wildfires devastated parts of the Hawaiian island of Maui, one of the most popular tourist destinations in the US, officials warned visitors to stay away.
 But thousands remained and others continued to fly in, angering residents in the wake of the tragedy.